gangulyajoy/AgentsAI/README.md

 ## 👋 About

 Maintained by [Ricardo Calix](https://www.rcalix.com), author and AI consultant.
-This repository supports interactive workshops and masterclasses on **AI without code**.
+This repository supports interactive workshops and masterclasses on **AI Agents**.
 Contact: rcalix@rcalix.com

 ## 📘 Featured Book